• facebook

 2. Internal DNS – Change the primary host name from all email addresses to an external IP address to the internal internet-facing Exchange 2019 server.

-Once you’ve finished configuring Exchange 2019, you can initiate the migration of your primary mailboxes from the previous Exchange version to this new environment.
-This process involves utilizing the Exchange Admin Center to create a migration batch, which will synchronize the mailboxes and transfer all mailbox folders seamlessly.
+After completing the configuration of Exchange 2019, you can migrate your primary mailboxes from the older Exchange version to here.
+You will use your Exchange Admin Center to create a migration batch that syncs the mailboxes and migrates mailbox folders.